manishmadugula/Notes/Code/java.md

 -  Interface can speed up development process and facilitate communication between two different module even if they are not complete.
 - All variables declared inside interface is implicitly public final variable or constants.
 - All methods declared inside Java Interfaces are implicitly public and abstract
+- ### An interface cannot implement another interface in Java.
   - In Java its legal for an interface to **extend** multiple interface. **Look carefully, I used the word extend, i.e inherit and not implement.
 A class cannot extend more than one class.**
+  -  An interface can extend any number of interfaces but one interface cannot implement another interface, because if any interface is implemented then its methods must be defined and interface never has the definition of any method.
   ```java
   interface Session extends Serializable, Clonnable{ }
   ```